 There are three periods when a decision or decisions have to be made about anticoagulation in a patient scheduled for catheter ablation (CA).

 ●Preprocedural - We effectively anticoagulate most patients, irrespective of CHA2DS2-VASC score (table 1) or presence or absence of sinus rhythm, with either a vitamin K antagonist (VKA) or a newer oral anticoagulant (NOAC) for three weeks prior to CA. It is reasonable to not use preprocedural anticoagulation in AF patients in sinus rhythm (and who are likely to remain in sinus rhythm for three weeks prior to the procedure) with a CHA2DS2-VASC score of 0.

 ●Periprocedural - We continue VKA in the periprocedural period.
-For once-a-day NOACs, we hold the dose the day before and the morning of the procedure.
+For most patients taking once-a-day NOACs, we hold the dose the day before and the morning of the procedure.
 For twice-a-day NOACs, some of our experts hold both doses the day before the procedure while others hold only the evening dose before the procedure; no drug is given the morning of the procedure.
+Uninterrupted dabigatran may be reasonable for the uncommon patient who is at very high risk of a periprocedural stroke.
 All patients receive a continuous infusion of unfractionated heparin (UFH); the activated clotting time is maintained at greater than 300 seconds during the procedure.

 - Spragg DD, Dalal D, Cheema A, et al. Complications of catheter ablation for atrial fibrillation: incidence and predictors.
 J Cardiovasc Electrophysiol 2008; 19:627.

 - Cappato R, Calkins H, Chen SA, et al. Prevalence and causes of fatal outcome in catheter ablation of atrial fibrillation.
 J Am Coll Cardiol 2009; 53:1798.